jrandleman/EScheme/README.md

      * Hence `eval` is equivalent to `(compose eval-bytecode compile)`!
 3. `(. <obj>)` is equivalent to `<obj>` for the reader
 4. `#eof`, `#void`, `#nil` reader literals for their respective values
-5. `#path` reader literal expanding to the current file's parent path string
+5. `#path` reader literal that expands to the current file's parent path string
 6. Keyword primitive types
    - Like symbols, but prefixed with `:`, & they always evaluate to themselves
 7. Vector literals have been reworked: